Cross-Platform Learnable Fuzzy Gain-Scheduled Proportional-Integral-Derivative Controller Tuning via Physics-Constrained Meta-Learning and Reinforcement Learning Adaptation: Methodology

 where $n_{dof}$ is degrees of freedom, $m_{total}$ is total mass, $\mathbf{I}$ are inertia tensor components, $\mathbf{L}$ are link lengths, $\mathbf{r}_{com}$ are center-of-mass positions, and $\bm{\mu}$ are friction coefficients.
 Features are normalized to facilitate cross-platform learning.

-\textbf{Network Architecture:} We employ a hierarchical feedforward neural network with two encoder layers (256D each), one hidden layer (128D), and three parallel output heads (7D each), as illustrated in Figure~\ref{fig:meta_pid_arch}.
+\textbf{Network Architecture:} We employ a hierarchical feedforward neural network with two encoder layers (256D each) and one hidden layer (128D), followed by a parameter head that outputs the LF-PID initialization vector, as illustrated in Figure~\ref{fig:meta_pid_arch}.
 The forward propagation is defined as:

-where LayerNorm ensures training stability across diverse robot morphologies, $\sigma$ is the sigmoid activation ensuring bounded outputs in $[0,1]$, and $n$ is the number of controllable joints for the target robot.
-The predicted PID parameters are then denormalized to the actual control range.
+where LayerNorm ensures training stability across diverse robot morphologies, $\sigma$ is the sigmoid activation ensuring bounded outputs in $[0,1]$, and $D = D_{\text{total}} = 330n$ is the dimensionality of the complete LF-PID parameter vector (base gains, input scaling factors, and TS consequent parameters).
+For a variable-DOF architecture, the output layer dimension is dynamically configured: $D_{\text{Franka}} = 2970$ for 9-DOF, $D_{\text{Laikago}} = 3960$ for 12-DOF.
+The predicted parameters are then denormalized to the actual control range via element-wise affine transformations calibrated to typical PID gain ranges and consequent magnitudes.